Philadelphia businessman charged with selling forged Jason Kelce-signed memorabilia valued at $200,000

 Capone could not immediately be reached by phone and he has no attorney listed.

 Detectives outlined an attempt by Capone and Joseph Parenti, 39, owner of Diamond Legends, which describes itself as “Rhode Island’s premier location for authentic memorabilia and hand-signed collectibles,” to intercept that event and act as though they were part of it.
-The business owners are said to have worked with Rhode Island resident LeeAnn Branco, 43 and an employee of Beckett Authentication Services, to pass off the forgeries as real by acting as though she’d seen Kelce sign the slew of items.
+The business owners are said to have worked with Rhode Island resident LeeAnn Branco, 43, an employee of Beckett Authentication Services, to pass off the forgeries as real by acting as though she had seen Kelce sign the slew of items.

-To make the forgery believable, all three suspects attended the event at one point in time.
+To make the forgery believable, all three suspects attended the event at one point.
 While there, Branco took a photo with Kelce to validate her “in-the-presence authentication of the forged memorabilia that was never actually signed by Kelce,” according to the criminal complaint.

-Prosecutors say Capone also attended the event to keep “other memorabilia off-site for later forgeries and sale,” according to the DA’s office.
-Detectives said Capone purchased some 90 items that were signed by the former Eagle.
+Prosecutors say Capone also attended the event to acquire some items and keep “other memorabilia off-site for later forgeries and sale,” according to prosecutors.
+Detectives said Capone purchased about 90 items that were signed by the former Eagle.

 Capone and the pair from Rhode Island are accused of then trying to pass off signed jerseys, helmets, mini-helmets, hats, photos, and footballs through their respective companies using the faked authentication provided by Branco.